Churching of women: Customs

 In pre-Reformation days, it was the custom in Catholic England for women to carry lighted tapers when being churched, an allusion to the Feast of the Purification of the Virgin (February 2), and also celebrated as Candlemas, the day chosen by the Catholic Church for the blessing of the candles for the whole year.
 At her churching, a woman was expected to make some votive offering to the church, such as the chrisom or alb placed on the child at its christening.

 Augustine Schulte described the ceremony in the early twentieth century: The mother, kneels in the vestibule, or within the church, carrying a lighted candle.
 The priest, vested in surplice and white stole, sprinkles her with holy water in the form of a cross.
 Having recited Psalm 24, "The earth is the Lord's and the fullness thereof", he offers her the left extremity of the stole and leads her into the church, saying: "Enter thou into the temple of God, adore the Son of the Blessed Virgin Mary who has given thee fruitfulness of offspring."
 She advances to one of the altars and kneels before it, whilst the priest, turned towards her, recites the appropriate blessing, and then, having sprinkled her again with holy water in the form of the cross, dismisses her, saying: "The peace and blessing of God Almighty, the Father, the Son, and the Holy Ghost, descend upon thee, and remain forever.
 Amen."
-The fact that the priest goes to meet her and escort her into the church is in itself a mark of respect for the mother.
+According to commentary provided in a modern Catholic tutorial on the mass, the fact that the priest goes to meet the mother and escort her into the church is in itself a mark of respect for her.

 It was formerly regarded as unwise for a woman to leave her house to go out at all after confinement until she went to be churched.
 In Anglo-Irish folk tradition, new mothers who had yet to be churched were regarded as attractive to the fairies, and so in danger of being kidnapped by them.
 However, the origin of the church ritual is unrelated to these later local superstitions, which accrued to it.